Home > Resources > Practical information > How do you set up a responsible purchasing approach?

 Illustration of the practical sheet: responsible purchasing

-Here are its 5 steps:
+Here are the 5 steps:

 2. Define an action plan in line with the company's vision and governance

-• Establish a diagnosis of the company's current purchasing practices
+• Diagnose the company's current purchasing practices

 • Identify obstacles and solutions

-• Define your priority areas to progress
+• Define your priorities for progress

 3. Establish a responsible financial relationship with suppliers